IssTech/GoogleChatbot/node_js_script/README.md

-# Google Calendar Python Test
+# Google Calendar Node JS
 This is a test script for both read and write to a Google Workspace Calendar.
 To use this you need to grant access with a Service Account to your Calendar.
 More information can you find on our ['https://isstech.io'](blog post)